legendarycode3/31-days-Of-reactjs-course/README.md

 - StrictMode : This is a special component provided by react.
 Strict Mode basically gives us some additional checks and warnings when developing our App. </br>

-- node_modules : Contains all the installed dependencies for the project.
+- node_modules : Contains all the installed dependencies for the project. </br>

+- public (folder):